ZonkSP/CoursElearn/README.md

 ## Bootstrap

-To get a good viewing of the project is necessary use 'npm install bootstrap@v5.3.2'.
+To get a good viewing of the project is necessary use `npm install bootstrap@v5.3.2`.

 ## FontAwesome

 To view icons in the project, Font Awesome has been used.
-It's necessary to use 'ng add @fortawesome/angular-fontawesome@'.
+It's necessary to use `ng add @fortawesome/angular-fontawesome@`.